Torab Haghshenas: Career

 Haghshenas was one the early members of the MEK and soon became as senior figure in the group as one of the ten on its Ideological Team.
 He was the only member who had received clerical education and co-authored multiple MEK handbooks and pamphlets.
 In 1968, he became member of the sixteen-man MEK Central Cadre.

 Haghshenas was on the first batch of MEK members who were sent to the Palestine Liberation Organization (PLO) camps for guerilla training.
 In 1970, he spent months in PLO camps in Lebanon and Jordan, starting in June.
 He survived the blow to the organization in 1971 because he was on a mission abroad.
 As a result, he remained outside Iran.
 Along with his friend Hossein Ahmadi-Rouhani, Haghshenas traveled extensively to establish contact and strengthen ties between the MEK and foreigners, including the PLO, the Libyan regime under Muammar Gaddafi and the People's Democratic Republic of Yemen.
 Haghshenas also acted as a liaison with other Iranian dissidents abroad, including the Confederation of Iranian Students, various factions of the National Front, as well as a circle of Ruhollah Khomeini disciples in Iraq who emerged as the Combatant Clergy Association.
 He led the MEK delegations who met with Khomeini in Najaf, twice in 1972 and 1974, to obtain his endorsement and public support of the MEK to no avail.
 Haghshenas married Pouran Bazargan, the widow of MEK co-founder Mohammad Hanifnejad, in 1974.
 In 1975, played a key role in the birth of a Marxist faction within the MEK.

 After the Iranian Revolution, he was a leading figure in the Organization of Struggle for the Emancipation of the Working Class, which he had co-founded.
 He returned to Iran and worked as the editor of the group's newspaper Peykar, until the group was suppressed.
 He fled the country in 1982 and lived in exile with his wife for the rest of his life.
-The couple launched a website name Peykar Andisheh and espoused a more internationalist view, becaming critical of armed struggle because they believed guerrilla movements were isolated from the workers' movement.
+The couple launched a website name Peykar Andisheh and espoused a more internationalist view, becoming critical of armed struggle because they believed guerrilla movements were isolated from the workers' movement.